MPEGGroup/mpeg-sdl-parser/README.md

 ### Overview

-The concrete syntax parser is implemented using [Lezer](https://lezer.codemirror.net) using the Lezer grammar defined in [sdl.lezer.grammar](grammar/sdl.lezer.grammar).
-This framework was chosen as it provides robust error recovery whilst parsing and integrates well with the web based code editor framework [Codemirror](https://codemirror.net) which is used in the [MPEG SDL Editor](https://github.com/MPEGGroup/mpeg-sdl-editor).
+The concrete syntax parser is implemented using [Lezer](https://lezer.codemirror.net) and the Lezer grammar defined in [sdl.lezer.grammar](grammar/sdl.lezer.grammar).
+This framework was chosen as it:

+* Provides robust error recovery whilst parsing.
+* Integrates well with the web based code editor framework [Codemirror](https://codemirror.net) which is used in the [MPEG SDL Editor](https://github.com/MPEGGroup/mpeg-sdl-editor).